Italian Salsa Verde Shrimp and Rice

 Don't skip any base ingredients: It's a simple recipe, but each ingredient is essential to achieving its savory flavor.

-Can I make this dish ahead of time?
+Can I make salsa verde shrimp and rice ahead of time?

-Do the anchovies make the dish taste fishy?
+Do anchovies taste fishy?

 Refrigerator: Store in an airtight container in the fridge for up to 2 days.